ReallyFatYoshi/ReallyFatYoshi/README.md

-- 👋 Hi, I’m @ReallyFatYoshi
+About Me:
-- 👀 I’m interested in ...
+- 👋 Hi, I’m @ReallyFatYoshi;
-- 🌱 I’m currently learning ...
+- 📚 I'm currently learning: batch, python 3.0, HTML5 Canvas API;
-- 💞️ I’m looking to collaborate on ...
+- 🎮 I also like to play video games.

 <!---
 ReallyFatYoshi/ReallyFatYoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.